The emergence of digital adoption platforms: A game changer for workplace efficiency

 This includes our data-first approach and extensive analytics portfolio and dashboards, which enable users to focus on measuring the impact and ROI of their digital adoption.
 For anyone new to DAP, pre-built solutions allow you to get quickly started.
 Lastly, WalkMe is the only DAP that can identify changes in your underlying applications and offer a bulk replacement mechanism to rapidly address problems.

-To learn more about the power of DAP and how WalkMe can help you meet your digital KPIs, tune in on November 16th to our webinar, “Digital adoption: The new imperative for software ROI”.
+To learn more about the power of DAP and how WalkMe can help you meet your digital KPIs, check out our webinar, “Digital adoption: The new imperative for software ROI”.

 *IDC TechBrief: Digital Adoption Platforms, January 2022, IDC #US48678722